brennancheung/rpn/README.md

     map     	 (array,array) 	     Executes the function for each element of the array. help     	 () 	             Shows the available words and their arity.

+# Readline / Autocompletion

+It supports `readline` functionality an autocompletion.
+Just type part of a command and hit `tab`.

+For example if I type `s`, `tab`, `t`, `tab`:

+    > s
+    strcat  split   swap

+    > strcat

+Also the standard Emacs style commands should work on most platforms as well `Ctrl-n`, `Ctrl-p`, `Ctrl-f`, `Ctrl-b`, `Ctrl-l`, `Ctrl-k`, etc.

 # Overview of the language

 If you don't already know how a basic RPN calculator works please read some tutorials on that first.

 RPN languages (post fix) tend to be extremely compact and powerful.
-Here is a snippet that will take a string, split it on the spaces into an array, reverse the array, convert everythign to uppercase, and then joins them together with '-'.
+Here is a snippet that will take a string, split it on the spaces into an array, reverse the array, convert everything to uppercase, and then joins them together with '-'.

     " " split reverse [ upcase ] map "-" join

-Here's another example that specifes an array of numbers and squares each element.
+Here's another example that specifes an array of numbers and squares each number.

     [ 1 2 3 4 5 ] [ dup * ] map

 Note the `[ dup * ]`.
 It uses the same syntax as the array.
-But how can it be a function then.
-That's the beauty there is no difference between arrays and functions.
-Arrays are a list of elements and Functions are a list of instructions.
-They are both lists and so they are both stored as arrays.
+But how can it be a function then?
+That's the beauty, there's no difference between arrays and functions.
+Arrays are a list of elements and functions are a list of instructions.
+They are both lists and so they both can be stored as arrays.

 `1 2 +` and `[ 1 2 + ] call` are basically the same.